Jérémie Aliadière

 Jérémie Aliadière (/fr/; born 30 March 1983) is a French former professional footballer who played as a striker.

 As a graduate of the elite Clairefontaine academy, he signed for Arsenal at the age of 16.
 During his career he also played for Celtic in the Scottish Premier League, West Ham United in the Premier League, and Wolverhampton Wanderers, before returning to Arsenal for another season.
 At the beginning of the 2007–08 season he was sold to Premier League club Middlesbrough for £2.5 million.

 In 2011 the striker signed for Lorient playing for Les Merlus til 2014.
 In September 2016, it was announced that Aliadière would be returning to the Stade du Moustoir, once again playing for Lorient.

 Early life

-Aliadière was born in Rambouillet, Yvelines.
+Aliadière was born u in Rambouillet, Yvelines.